 This practicum is an extension of the Community Economic Development (CED) course, which examines contemporary American approaches to local economic development.
 CED has served as a consensus strategy for alleviating urban poverty and spurring neighborhood-level economic development.
 This practicum provides students an opportunity to critically examine the role of CED law and lawyers by providing opportunities to represent CED clients.

-This course examines law and technology as both processes and artifacts endemic to human groups, who have been toolmakers and lawmakers since human history has been recorded.
+Examines law and technology as both processes and artifacts endemic to human groups, who have been toolmakers and lawmakers since human history has been recorded.
 Yet, in recent times, development of technological things has outpaced development in the law, bringing about what we might describe as new “design challenges” within the law.
-This course will consider several disputes around ownership and property, and safety and risk, and will provide students with a conceptual framework from the social study of science and technology by which to understand technology and the law.
-The seminar will have a particular focus on the regulation of “digital labor” and algorithmically-convened labor markets, such as Uber.
+Considers several disputes around ownership and property, and safety and risk, and offers students a conceptual framework from the social study of science and technology by which to understand technology and the law.
+Focuses on the regulation of “digital labor” and algorithmically convened labor markets, such as Uber.

 In contemporary times, more often than not, a situation giving rise to a case or controversy will be governed by statutes and regulations.
 This course in legislation and regulation supplements first-year courses focused on the common law and upper-level courses focused on specific legal areas by illuminating how laws are made.
 It examines the political and technical processes by which statutes are drafted and enacted by legislatures, as well as how regulations are adopted by administrative agencies exercising statutory authority.
 Students will practice drafting a law and putting together testimony for a legislative committee.
 They will also engage in hands-on exercises involving legislative and regulatory work of the sort that is done not only within government, but also by firms and advocacy groups.